gravitee-io/gravitee-platform-docs/docs/platform-overview/gravitee-essentials/gravitee-core-concepts.md

 | External Developer as Customer | APIs are exposed to developers at other companies for use in external products.
 Avoids duplication of existing API functionality. |
 | Partner                        | APIs are exposed to partners when technical partnerships require integrations between certain products and/or feature sets.       |

-A developer portal is a centralized catalog where internal and/or external API consumers can discover and subscribe to APIs that are developed, managed, and deployed by API publishers.
+A Developer Portal is a centralized catalog where internal and/or external API consumers can discover and subscribe to APIs that are developed, managed, and deployed by API publishers.
 Developer portals avoid unnecessary duplication of API functionality by ensuring that existing APIs are advertised and securely accessible.

 API documentation includes specifications and tutorials that convey the purpose, structure, and capabilities of an API.
-Including high-quality, comprehensive, and accurate API documentation in the developer portal mitigates implementation challenges and increases API consumption.
+Including high-quality, comprehensive, and accurate API documentation in the Developer Portal mitigates implementation challenges and increases API consumption.

-An incentive to use developer portals is API monetization.
+An incentive to use Developer Portals is API monetization.
 This transforms APIs into self-serve, revenue-generating products with plans to govern how consumers pay for API access and usage, e.g., charging a set amount per message.

 ## API Access Management <a href="#api-access-management-7" id="api-access-management-7"></a>